 - Proceedings have been harmonised and online thematic folders on this topic have been created for protection officers.

-As soon as possible after the unaccompanied child has introduced his or her asylum claim, the Prefecture shall engage in investigating to find the minor’s family members, while protecting his or her best interests.
+As soon as possible after the unaccompanied child has introduced their asylum claim, the Prefecture shall engage in investigating to find the minor’s family members, while protecting their best interests.

 At the border, an ad hoc administrator should be appointed “without delay” for any unaccompanied child held in a waiting zone.